-By 2022 the carbon emissions from direct electric heating, using Grid electricity, will be lower than the carbon emissions from burning natural gas on site.
+By 2020 the carbon emissions from direct electric heating, using Grid electricity, are lower than the carbon emissions from burning natural gas on site.

-It is worth reviewing what the relative carbon emissions will be in 2022 for different forms of heating, compared to burning natural gas for heating.
+It is worth reviewing what the relative carbon emissions are in 2020 for different forms of heating, compared to burning natural gas for heating.
 Using the Carbon Grid Factor for 2020 of 136 gCO2/kWh published by BEIS on 11 April 2019:

 |Fuel||Mechanism||System efficiency||Fuel carbon factor